HEXRD/hexrdgui-docs/docs/configuration/images.md

 ![Quick Load Open Images](img/open_images.png)

-Once you have selected the image(s) you would like to load you will be provided a second dialog where you can:
+Once you have selected the image(s) you would like to load you will be presented with a second dialog where you can:

 1. Confirm that correct image has been matched to the correct detector
 2. Apply transforms to an image if needed